akmubi/decoder8086/README.md

 # decoder8086

 To build the program, simply compile the `main.c` file.
-The `tests` folder contains assembly source codes for basic instructions that can be used to test the program.
-To compile the tests, use `nasm` and then feed them to the program.
+To test program you can use assembly source codes in `tests` directory.

 ## Building
 1. By yourself: